The Dolphins Cave: Players Are No Longer Allowed to Protest the Anthem | John Hawkins' Right Wing News

 Apparently some people at the National Football League have determined that they can’t lose anymore money, or, alternately, they’ve seen the light and have discovered that perhaps allowing players to break the rules and disrespect the country is probably not a good thing.

-Either way, the Miami Dolphins’ head coach is now putting his foot down on the kneeling nonsense and telling his players that they need to stand for the national anthem.
-Naturally there are people who are upset about this, but the rest of us realize that the owner is making a decision based on the team’s best interest, and not the political interests of individual players.
+Either way, the Miami Dolphins’ head coach is now putting his foot down on the kneeling nonsense and telling his players that they need to stand for the National Anthem.
+Naturally, there are people who are upset about this, but the rest of us realize that the owner is making a decision based on the team’s best interests and not the political interests of individual players.

 And of course, Talcum X had to have his say, because he’s still pretending to be black.